Mint Chocolate Chip Fudge [Video]

 Fudgy Mint Brownies:

-• Position oven rack in the middle of the oven.
+• Preheat oven to 350F.
+Position the oven rack in the middle of the oven.

 • Place parchment paper in a 9X9 inch pan so it covers the bottom and 2 sides (to facilitate the brownie/fudge removal).
+Butter the pan or spray it with baking spray and set aside.

-• Add 10 ounces of chocolate melts or chopped chocolate to a microwave safe bowl and microwave for 25-30 seconds, stir using a rubber spatula and microwave again for 25-30 seconds.
+• Add 10 ounces of chocolate melts or chopped chocolate to a microwave-safe bowl and microwave for 25-30 seconds, stir using a rubber spatula and microwave again for 25-30 seconds.
 Stir well, and if needed microwave again for a few seconds, careful not to burn the chocolate.

-• In a mixing bowl, cream butter and sugar until the mixture is light, pale and fluffy.
+• In a mixing bowl, cream butter and sugar until the mixture is light, pale, and fluffy.
 Stop once to scrape the sides and bottom of the bowl.

 • Add the eggs one at a time and whisk well on low-medium speed after each addition.
 Add mint extract and mix again for about 5 minutes on medium-high speed.

-• In a small bowl or cup, mix together the espresso powder with warm water until the espresso powder has fully dissolved.
+• In a small bowl or cup, mix the espresso powder with warm water until the espresso powder has fully dissolved.

 • Add the espresso mixture and melted chocolate to the batter and mix on low-medium speed until just combined.
 Stop once to scrape the sides and bottom of the bowl.